Liberty Springs Shepherds

 The "Medium" Temperament: Balanced & Devoted

-At our kennel, we believe that a Medium Temperament is the gold standard for a family companion.
-Our dogs are bred to be mentally and physically balanced—loving with their whole hearts and dedicating themselves entirely to their families.
+At our kennel, we believe that a Medium Temperament exemplifies the gold standard for a family companion dog.
+Our dogs are bred to embody the best of German Shepherd characteristics, ensuring they are mentally and physically balanced—loving with their whole hearts and dedicating themselves entirely to their families.

 A "Medium" GSD offers the perfect blend of traits: